 OCTA has approved funding for 11 restoration projects and a check dam removal project that will result in over 350 acres of restored habitats and improvement to habitat functions for Covered Species.
-The restoration projects occur throughout the Plan Area in core habitat areas and within key habitat linkages and riparian corridors (see Figure 1).
+The restoration projects occur throughout the Plan Area in core habitat areas and within key habitat linkages and riparian corridors (Figure 1).
 The restoration projects are on lands that are currently managed and will enhance habitat for Covered Species.
 OCTA is working with the restoration project sponsors to complete implementation and monitoring of the restoration activities and achieve sign-off from the Wildlife Agencies that the restoration projects meet their success criteria.
 Each restoration project is at different stages of the process.
-To date, 2 of the 11 restoration projects have obtained sign-off.
+Wildfires in late 2020, impacted three OCTA funded restoration projects.
+To date, 3 of the 11 restoration projects have obtained sign-off.